binsec/binsec.github.io/_posts/2021-12-03-phd-postdoc-offer.md

 **JOB REQUIREMENTS** - Successful candidates should have (or be close to have) a Master in Computer Science (or equivalent), with strong results in topics related to the doctoral work that they would conduct in our team.
 They should be proficient in English and have excellent programming skills.
 Authorship of one or several scientific publications is a plus.

-**HIRING PROCEDURE** - Candidates should send a *CV*, a *cover letter*, a *transcript of their university results*, as well as *contact information of two referees* to <binsec-jobs@saxifrage.saclay.cea.fr> **as soon as possible** (and at the very last by January 2022).
+**HIRING PROCEDURE** - Candidates should send a *CV*, a *cover letter*, a *transcript of their university results*, as well as *contact information of two referees* to <binsec-jobs@saxifrage.saclay.cea.fr> **as soon as possible (and at the latest by January 2022)**.
 Applications will be reviewed immediately as they arrive (first come, first served).
-The position is expected to start during **the first half of 2022** and will have a duration of 3 years.
-The hiring procedure will involve requesting a security clearance from the French Government (for all candidates, 1-3 months delay) and obtaining a visa to work in France (for non-european candidates only).
+The position is expected to start as soon as possible in 2022 (upon completion of all administrative requirements) and will have a duration of 3 years.

 **REMUNERATION PACKAGE** - Remuneration includes a gross salary of around 25 kEUR per year, full access to the French national healthcare, social care and pension system, as well as several other benefits, like coverage of 75% of your Parisian public transport subscription or preferential access to all staff restaurants.